The Black-Scholes-Merton Model: A Foundation For Options Pricing

 Despite its widespread adoption, the Black-Scholes model is not without its limitations.
 These limitations stem from the inherent assumptions upon which the model is based and the complexities of real-world markets:

-See also Financial Reporting Systems: A Comprehensive Guide
+See also Venture Capital Funding: A Comprehensive Guide For Startups

 1. Oversimplification of Market Dynamics: The model’s assumptions, such as constant volatility and no dividends, may not accurately reflect the dynamic nature of financial markets.